 Showaddywaddy have always maintained that the result was rigged.
 Answering a question about the result they stated, “We knew that Tom Waite was going to win as he was already on the schedule for the winners slot on Sunday Night at the London Palladium.
 Our manager actually told us that we were going to come second.
 We obviously weren’t particularly happy about it, but it was a good introduction to the workings of our weird & wonderful industry!”

-Credit: Huge thanks to Kim from Yakity Yak for all the information on this show
+Credit: Huge thanks to Kim from Yakity Yak for all the information on this show.
+Thanks also to Charlie James for the information about her missed opportunity as a country singer.

 NOTE: The images and details on this page contain copyrighted works that were not specifically authorised to be used by the copyright holder(s), but are used in good faith and are used under the concept of “fair use” to help illustrate the information provided.
 The copyright of the broadcast images remain the property of ATV.